wp-plugins/shopp-product-page-browser-sppb/readme.txt

 = Is there a translation available? =

 There is not much text in this plugin but a .pot file is included so you can translate the phrases to your needs.
-The plugin is in English, Dutch language files are already present.
+The plugin is in English.
+Dutch language files are already present.
 Checkout the /languages folder.

 == Screenshots ==